Women in Australia

 Women in Australia refers to women's demographic and cultural presence in Australia.
 Australian women have contributed greatly to the country's development, in many areas.
 Historically, a masculine bias has dominated Australian culture.
 Since 1984, the Sex Discrimination Act 1984 (Cth) has prohibited sex discrimination throughout Australia in a range of areas of public life, including work, accommodation, education, the provision of goods, facilities and services, the activities of clubs and the administration of Commonwealth laws and programs, though some residual inequalities still persist.

-In 2017, Australia was ranked the world's safest country for women by the New World Wealth research group.

 History

 Colonial New South Wales

 Australia was established in 1788 as a penal colony.
 The population was predominantly male, with between 1788 and 1792, around 3546 male and 766 female convicts being landed at Sydney.
 This severe gender imbalance created a lot of social problems.
 Some of the women engaged in prostitution due to their economic circumstances, and because of the gender imbalance.
 The colonial administrations were anxious to address the gender imbalance.
 The first attempt to redress this imbalance was the voyage of the Lady Juliana, a ship chartered to carry only female convicts to New South Wales, but which became notorious on the trip and was nicknamed "the floating brothel".
 European men would also exchange European goods for sexual services from Aboriginal women.

 Women came to play an important role in education and welfare during colonial times.
 Governor Macquarie's wife, Elizabeth Macquarie took an interest in convict women's welfare.
 Her contemporary Elizabeth Macarthur was noted for her 'feminine strength' in assisting the establishment of the Australian merino wool industry during her husband John Macarthur's enforced absence from the colony following the Rum Rebellion.
 The Catholic Sisters of Charity arrived in 1838 and set about providing pastoral care in a women's prison, visiting hospitals and schools and establishing employment for convict women.
 They established hospitals in four of the eastern states, beginning with St Vincent's Hospital, Sydney in 1857 as a free hospital for all people, but especially for the poor.
 Many other Irish nuns established hospitals and schools.
 Caroline Chisholm (1808–1877) established a migrant women's shelter and worked for women's welfare in the colonies in the 1840s.
 Her humanitarian efforts later won her fame in England and great influence in achieving support for families in the colony.
 Sydney's first Catholic bishop, John Bede Polding founded an Australian order of nuns—the Sisters of the Good Samaritan—in 1857 to work in education and social work.
 The Sisters of St Joseph were founded in South Australia by Saint Mary MacKillop and Fr Julian Tenison Woods in 1867.
 MacKillop travelled throughout Australasia and established schools, convents and charitable institutions.
 She was canonised by Benedict XVI in 2010, becoming the first Australian to be so honoured by the Catholic Church.